Hong Kong Cantonese

 Hong Kong Cantonese is a dialect of Cantonese spoken primarily in Hong Kong.
-As the most commonly spoken language in Hong Kong, it shares a recent and direct lineage with the Guangzhou (Canton) dialect.
+As the most commonly spoken language in Hong Kong, it shares a recent and direct lineage with the Guangzhou (Canton) dialect of Cantonese.

 Due to the colonial heritage of Hong Kong, Hong Kong Cantonese exhibits distinct differences in vocabulary and certain speech patterns.
 Over the years, Hong Kong Cantonese has also absorbed foreign terminology and developed a large set of Hong Kong-specific terms.
 Code-switching with English is also common.

 As of 2021, 88.2% of Hong Kong's population identified Cantonese as their "usual spoken language," while 93.7% reported being able to speak it.

+The specific IETF code for Cantonese written with traditional Han characters as used in Hong Kong is yue-Hant-HK.

 Name

 Hong Kong Cantonese is predominantly referred to as "Cantonese" in English and gwong2 dung1 waa2 (廣東話, Guangdong speech) by its native speakers, while the government also officially refers to it as gwong2 zau1 waa2 (廣州話, Guangzhou speech).

 History

 Before the arrival of British settlers in 1842, the inhabitants of Hong Kong mainly spoke the Dongguan-Bao'an (Tungkun–Po'on) and Tanka dialects of Yue, as well as Hakka and Hokkien.
 These languages and dialects are all remarkably different from Guangzhou Cantonese, and not mutually intelligible.

-After the British acquired Hong Kong Island, Kowloon Peninsula and the New Territories from the Qing in 1841 (officially 1842) and 1898, large numbers of merchants and workers came to Hong Kong from the city of Canton, the main centre of Cantonese.
-Cantonese became the dominant spoken language in Hong Kong.
+After the British acquired Hong Kong Island, Kowloon Peninsula and the New Territories from the Qing in 1841 (officially 1842) and 1898, many tens of thousands of merchants and workers came to Hong Kong from the city of Canton, the main centre of Cantonese, especially in the wake of the outbreak of the Taiping Rebellion in Canton in 1850 and then the Second Opium War (1856-1860).
+Thus, Cantonese became the dominant spoken language in Hong Kong.
 The extensive migration from mainland Cantonese-speaking areas to Hong Kong continued up until 1949, when the Communists took over mainland China.